 Do you ever feel like the second you give something up you want it back?
 It seems like every time I’m over something, that’s when it’s just beginning.
 Or when something was a problem with not much resolution, my generation had to be the guinea pig’s.
 Don’t get me wrong I’m glad I got my suffering when treatment was even an option but what’s it done for me?
 I’m forced to take all these medications that make me gain weight, and it seems like every time I have a problem I have to get a new diagnosis and a new pill to take.
 I was up beyond 13 at one point, and god forbid you go against what some of the dr.’s think.
-Because they’re the only ones that can do anything about it!
+Because they’re the only ones that can do anything about it.
 They outrank everyone.
 But last I checked there were more mental health sufferers.
 450 million to be exact.
 We’re learning to question all of these things in school and it’s quite infuriating looking back at what I’ve had to put up with and pay out of pocket for.
 So, after I was diagnosed all I wanted to do was hibernate and sleep but at the same time was battling insomnia all the same.
 It wasn’t my original doctor’s fault as he was doing what he’d been taught.
 He at least let me have a voice and would understand that I wasn’t stupid and if anyone is going to describe symptoms and know how it affects them, it’ll be the patients.
 I’ve been stereotyped because I’m a girl, because I’ve gained all this weight and because of what I suffer from.
 I’ve also been shut down because I was told to be proactive.
 But how can you be proactive alongside the thing that’s fighting for your demise.
 Society wants us to go into the doctor’s offices and tell them what we need.
 You find me a doctor that can put their pride away for that long, then you’ve got a deal.
 But after all of the doctors who shut me down, especially being I’m a nice easy going person, and yes, a woman, they think take it offensively when you’ve actually been able to muster up any “proactive” discussions.
 Family physician’s want you to go see a psychiatrist if you have something like depression.
 Psychiatrists can’t deal with general pain and I have a really bad back, so their battle begins.
 The family physician swears my back pain is depression related and my psychiatrist is the opposite.
 Quite frankly, I don’t believe any of them.
 If they wouldn’t be SO pill happy sometimes and would ask how you’re doing once in awhile, you might be able to let them know patterns that you observe.
 But any doctor that I’ve tried to voice anything with realizes they’re power position and uses it to intimidate you into even more of the problem.
 I had no idea how those medicines made me feel when my depression was at it’s worst, but I did notice things over time and was forced to go with it because we couldn’t handle the “What if?”
-And the what if, could be really bad, but isn’t that what responsible medicating is all about, and being able to work with your dr together.
+And the what if, could be really bad, but isn’t that what responsible medicating is all about, and being able to work with your dr together?
 I thought and was told I had a chemical imbalance in my brain.
 So that’s how some people treat me, especially doctors…..as imbalanced.
 They seem to mistake that for stupidity though, and people don’t realize that I’m not.
 But I do notice, the way they treat me, and I do notice that medicine is not what they’re practicing…..it’s power.
 And, no one knows all of my diagnosis…but me.
 I’ve been diagnosed with so many things I may as well be radioactive.
 And with each new doctor all of my diagnosis change, and the doctor that comes after the one before isn’t sure of what I suffer from because they wonder if I should really have that many diagnosis, so they have to diagnose me all over again.
 What a cycle.
 It’s just this roller-coaster ride that I didn’t pay to get on, am terrified of riding, and would give my life savings if they’d just stop it and let me go.
 You’d think that all my suffering is just practice for the next doctor to see if they’ll diagnose me correctly.
 Practice for them and practice for me if I can get this thing called life.
 Everyday, it’s everyday that we practice.
 Being who we are, being who we want to be and being far away from the things that terrify us.
 But here I am, riding in this circle of life that’s going to slow and too fast all the same and it never stops.
 Each day I wake up and I practice.
 More trials and tribulations about being someone, or simply just being me.